Rankine Generating Station

 Buffalo was always seen as the primary market for Niagara power, though.
 The site of the 1901 Pan-American exhibition, Buffalo was fed from the Adams plant early in the century.
 To help feed the power-hungry city, power from the railway plant on the Canadian side was fed via cables along the upper arch bridge in Niagara Falls was sent to the US side.
 1000 hp of three-phase power at 2200 volts was sent across the bridge but that, too, was not enough to satisfy the needs of the growing city … the Rankine plant would hopefully fill that need soon.

-The Rankine plant, started in 1901 and completed in 1905, was the first major power development on the Canadian side of the falls and at the time, the largest generating plant.
+The Rankine plant, started in late 1901 and generating power for the first time in early 1905 (but not fully complete for many more years), was the first major power development on the Canadian side of the falls and at the time, the largest generating plant with the most advanced technology available.
 It would soon be joined by other power plants, though …

 Competition … even before the race had begun!